goforj/collection/README.md

 ### Concat

-Concat appends the values from the given slice onto the end of the collection, returning a new collection.
-The original collection is never modified.
+Concat appends the values from the given slice onto the end of the collection,

-This mirrors Laravel's concat\(\): the appended values are numerically reindexed in the resulting collection, regardless of their original keys or positions.

 Example: